charvi404/traffic-violation-and-road-maintenance-using-firebase/README.md

-# 🛠️ Pune Smart Pothole Reporter
+# 🛠️ Smart Pothole Reporter

-A cloud-based web application that enables **citizens to report potholes with images and location**, while the backend uses AI and business logic to estimate **severity, size, repair material, and cost**, and then **notifies municipal authorities** for faster road maintenance in Pune city.
+A cloud-based web application that enables **citizens to report potholes with images and location**, while the backend uses AI and business logic to estimate **severity, size, repair material, and cost**, and then **notifies municipal authorities** for faster road maintenance in city.

 ---